 b.
 1975 Ridgewood, NJ

-Current projects include a series exploring memory, desire, and nostalgic idealization (The Fading Affect Bias); a documentary project focusing on remediated landscapes; and his ongoing work as a contributing photographer for the Daily Racing Form, who regularly feature his horse racing reportage.
+Current projects include a series exploring memory, desire, and nostalgia (The Fading Affect Bias); a documentary project focusing on remediated landscapes; and his ongoing work as a contributing photographer for the Daily Racing Form, who regularly feature his horse racing reportage.

 Outside his photographic work, Justin is an avid cyclist, hiker, road tripper and science enthusiast.